TytanGorilla/django-kubernetes-test/README.md

 user:postgres.jxpsamnvzjziemtpziig -> POSTGRES_USER

 password: NOT SHOWN HERE, but is the password you set for your Supabase account.
-This password fills the POSTGRES_PASSWORD value in the .env file.
+This password fills the POSTGRES_PASSWORD value in the frontend/.env.secrets file.

 ```
   - The values of DJANGO_SECRET_KEY, POSTGRES_PASSWORD & DATABASE_URL, should be in quotations to prevent odd characters influencing the necessary database connection.

-Then populate the DATABASE_URL with the relevant values referencing variables listed in the backend's .env.config & .env.secrets.
+Then populate the DATABASE_URL with the relevant values referencing variables listed in the frontend's .env.config & .env.secrets.

 Example 1:
 ```